of 14 parts and was an easy build. The instruction sheet consisted of two

 to repair a slight offset.
 This was blended in with putty and sandpaper.

-Priming brought out the beautiful molded-in detail of this part including
+A coat of primer brought out the beautiful molded-in detail of this part

-screws on the pick-ups and excess strings hanging off the tuning pegs.
+including screws on the pick-ups and excess strings hanging off the tuning

 Using my trusty